 In the final year of the program students enrol in the clinical course Clinic IV (CLE404) and work as primary interns under the supervision of licensed naturopathic doctors.
 Student interns are responsible for managing the care of patients in the Robert Schad Naturopathic Clinic (RSNC) and its satellite teaching clinics.
 Students are required to demonstrate the competencies outlined in the Primary Intern Manual and to complete all relevant clinical requirements.
 Students are required to have passed all courses in years 1, 2 and 3 of the program prior to entry into clinic.
 The Rescheduled and Supplemental Examinations Policy (i.e., three-week completion date of all course requirements) does not apply to students enrolling in CLE404.
 Rescheduled examinations must be completed within the period between the end of the winter term exam period and clinic orientation days.
 Students who have only failed one third-year prerequisite course, and who are eligible to write a supplemental exam, may register for CLE404.
-However, should the student subsequently fail the supplemental exam for that pre-requisite course, the student will be removed from their clinical shifts shifts and allowed to reapply for clinic after remediating the course, if permitted.
+However, should the student subsequently fail the supplemental exam for that prerequisite course, the student will be removed from their clinical shifts and be allowed to reapply for clinic for the subsequent semester after successfully completing a remediation course, if approved.